skullpratik/Online-laundry-service/README.md

+# Laundry Project Frontend

+**Note:** This folder contains only the frontend code.
+The backend should be placed in a separate `backend/` folder or repository for deployment on platforms like Railway, Render, or Vercel.

 # 🧺 Laundry Booking Web App – MERN Stack
 An end-to-end Laundry Booking Application built with the MERN stack with user login, service bookings, review system, and admin control panel.